 The most common cause of clogs in the shower is hair.
 Remember our bodies are full of hair.
-Therefore, every time you bathe you lose hair, and it goes down the drains.
+Therefore, every time you bathe you lose hair, and it goes down the drain.

 Another reason for clogs in the bathroom is the soaps you use especially if you use the bar soap.
 It goes down the drain to clog and makes it hard to release it.

-Lastly, there’s no reason to wait for the formation of the clogs and wait to deal with it later.
+Lastly, there’s no reason to wait for the formation of the clogs and wait to deal with them later.
 It’s better to prevent it as much as you can.